Diffence: Fencing Membership Privacy With Diffusion Models: Methodology

-To solve the issues described above, we propose a novel method that leverages input reconstruction to eliminate the prediction disparity between members and non-members.
+To address these issues, we propose a novel method that leverages input reconstruction to eliminate the prediction disparity between members and non-members.
 Our core idea is that by reconstructing samples, the model, during classification, encounters samples that are distinct from those it has seen during the training phase, irrespective of whether they are from members or non-members, thereby reducing inconsistencies in predictions.
-Our method aims to reconstruct the finer details of samples without altering their semantic content.
+Our proposed method, \name, aims to reconstruct the finer details of samples without altering their semantic content.
 To this end, we employ diffusion models as our generative model, as they align well with our objectives.

-We provide more details below.
+Figure \ref{fig:scenarios} provides examples of how \name\ narrows the prediction gap.
+By reconstructing the input, \name\ ensures that the model's predictions for both members and non-members become more consistent, thereby mitigating the risk of membership inference attacks.
+This process reduces the gaps in confidence levels, prediction entropy, and the parametrically modeled confidence.